meng2180/FuzzScene/README.md

     this subdirectory includes code, basic data, trained models and some scripts for demonstrating our experiments.

-    + the `EA` folder saves the main code of our algorithms
+    + the `main` folder saves the main code of our algorithms
     + the `env` folder saves two anaconda env used in experiments
     + the `sampling_vgg` folder saves the VGG-Net models for our sampling algorithm
     + the `seed_pool` folder saves the six basic Open Scenario scenes